jwhop/jwhop.github.io/_portfolio/1_project.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vjzoS74ZlxQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Note: gameplay footage acquired using first person controller in unity for simplicity and proof of concept, VR footage will be posted when I return to the lab!

 As of April 2018, this game is still in progress.
 However, it did inspire my final project which can be accessed on my portfolio link.